aws/aws-pdk/docs/content/getting_started/index.md

 !!!tip
     We recommend installing [`nvm`](https://github.com/nvm-sh/nvm#installing-and-updating) and configuring it to use Node 18.

-### PDK CLI
+### (Optional) PDK CLI

+The PDK CLI is a wrapper command which delegates to either a package manager or a projen command depending on the context.
+As a rule of thumb, this replaces the use of `npx projen` for commands shown in the documentation.

-Once your NodeJs runtime is set up, run the following command to install the pdk CLI:
+Once your NodeJS runtime is set up, run the following command to install the pdk CLI:

 ```bash
 npm install -g @aws/pdk